gitmylo/audio-webui/readme/extensions/callbacks.md

 ## Registering new callbacks (callback managers)
 You can register callbacks through extensionlib's callbacks manager.
 Use this if you want users to be able to expand your extension.
-(Example: An API extension which has a callback to register additional routes.)
+(For example, an API extension which has a callback to register additional routes.)

-main.py
 ```python
 import webui.extensionlib.callbacks as cb